This blog post was originally posted on January 13, 2017 and was updated on January 6, 2018.

 There are some seasonal dishes that you just can’t miss on a winter holiday in Barcelona!

 - Calçots: a cross between a spring onion and a leek, the calçot is by far one of the most treasured Catalan treats of the year, in season roughly between November and March.
 Read all about how to eat this onion and where, or join us on our seasonal pop-up tour Taste of the Catalan Countryside Day Trip to experience a traditional calçotada with locals.
+Check out teh video below to get a peek on what’s on offer!

 - Escudella: this traditional winter stew will warm your heart and soul!